walisc/WPooW/docs/Introduction.md

 ![intro_images_expanded](/images/intro_main_image_expanded.png)
 <center>*Fig2: Adding new custom type*</center>

 To access the data added through the custom PostType, you can use a traditional WordPress query ([`WP_QUERY`](https://codex.wordpress.org/Class_Reference/WP_Query) ) by referencing your declared PostType id  (in the case above, it will be `_bookReview`).
-WPoow  however, provides a wrapper class which makes it easier to access this data.
-An example of how you would fetch this data using the WPoow library is below:-
+WPooW  however, provides a wrapper class which makes it easier to access this data.
+An example of how you would fetch this data using the WPooW library is below:-

 ```php+HTML
 <style>